It's All About Covers: Persistent Homology of Cover Refinements: Background

 \subsection{Dowker Complexes}

 We now introduce the central objects of this work.
 Dowker complexes provide a general mechanism for constructing simplicial complexes from binary relations.

-Given a binary relation $R\subseteq X\times Y$ we construct the simplicial complex where the set of vertices consists of all elements $x \in X$ and a simplex $\sigma \subset X$ belongs to the complex if there exists some $y \in Y$ such that $y$ is in relation with all elements of $\sigma$:
+\begin{definition}[Dowker Complexes] Given a binary relation $R \subseteq X \times Y$, we define a simplicial complex $C(R)$ whose vertex set is $X$.
+A finite subset $\sigma \subseteq X$ forms a simplex in $C(R)$ if its elements share a common witness in $Y$:

-From the same relation one can create another complex by considering the opposite relation $R^{op} \subseteq Y \times X$ where $(y,x)\in R^{op}$ if and only if $(x,y) \in R$.
-The two complexes build from $R$ and $R^{op}$ are fundamentally linked and are together called the \textit{Dowker Complexes}.
-While slightly redundant, but beneficial for the demonstrations, we add the vertex set of each complex to the notation. \begin{definition}[Dowker Complexes] Given a binary relation $R\subseteq X\times Y$:
+From the same relation, we can create a second simplicial complex by considering the transpose relation $R^{op} \subseteq Y \times X$, where $(y,x) \in R^{op}$ if and only if $(x,y) \in R$.
+Applying the same construction to the transpose relation yields a complex $C(R^{op})$ whose vertex set is $Y$: